jnozzi/cocoadev.com/markdown/DoublyLinkedList.md

 darionco

 ----
-I used this code for my game. (with changing int -> General/NSObject*, could contain all kind of classes) It worked well, until remove nodes.
+I used this code for my game. (with changing int -> NSObject*, could contain all kind of classes) It worked well, until remove nodes.
 I found that after remove first node, 'head' is unavailable so next 'getFirst' call causes problem.